Is your dog walking with an abnormal gait? Unfortunately, limping in dogs is very common.

 - Have you given your pet any medication or first aid at home?

-The vet will then perform a thorough physical examination.
-The veterinarian may also perform an x-ray, a CT scan, or blood work.
+The vet will then perform a thorough physical examination, including an X-ray, a CT scan, or blood work.

 Depending on the diagnosis, your provider may recommend restricted activity.
 The vet may also prescribe an anti-inflammatory or a pain reliever for the pain.